Is wine worth losing sleep over?

-Ask a Dietitian: How Does Alcohol Affect My Sleep?
+How Does Alcohol Affect My Sleep?
+A Dietitian Weighs In

 While a glass of red wine with dinner can seem like a harmless way to relax after work, alcohol affects the body in many different ways.
 The long-term health effects of chronic alcohol consumption range from liver disease to stomach ulcers, but drinking can also affect the body in the short term.

 The truth is, even just a couple of drinks can negatively impact the quality of your sleep.
 So if you are going to drink alcohol, consider your timing.
 The body needs time to process the alcohol before sleep, and while the processing time of alcohol will differ from person to person, a rule of thumb is one hour to process one standard drink.